marccodera/Udacity_ND_FS-Project3_Backend/README.md

 Launch application.py from python console or doubleclick it.
 It depends on how Python is configured on your server.
 A webbrowser is launched where Item Catalog Application is showed, this is the URL: http://localhost:8000/

+## JSON
+The application has 2 JSON responses, one for categories and the other one for items, you can find the JSON using: http://localhost:8000/catalog/<category>/items/JSON and http://localhost:8000/catalog/categories/JSON

 ## Files in folder
 Originally the content of the Catalog folder is:
 ```